vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

     ![Change network settings](img/tkg-airgap-vsphere-deploy/31.ALB-Networks-2.png)

-    The `sfo01-w01-vds01-tkgmanagement` and `sfo01-w01-vds01-tkgworkload` network should be enabled with DHCP
+    The `sfo01-w01-vds01-tkgmanagement` and `sfo01-w01-vds01-tkgworkload` network should be enabled with DHCP.

     After the networks are configured, the configuration must look like the following image.

     ![Network list after configuration](img/tkg-airgap-vsphere-deploy/32.ALB-Networks-3.png)

-#### Create IPAM and DNS Profile in NSX Advanced Load Balancer and Attach it to Cloud
+#### Create IPAM and DNS Profile in NSX Advanced Load Balancer and Attach to Cloud

 At this point, all the required networks related to Tanzu functionality are configured in NSX Advanced Load Balancer, except for Tanzu Kubernetes Grid management and workload network which uses DHCP.
 NSX Advanced Load Balancer provides IPAM service for Tanzu Kubernetes Grid cluster VIP network, management VIP network, and workload VIP network.